-Some early projects were also temporary – such as Terry Farrell’s Clifton Nurseries at Covent Garden (1980-1) – or remodelled existing structures, such as Farrell’s TV-am studios in Camden (1981-3).
+Some early projects were also temporary, such as Terry Farrell’s Clifton Nurseries at Covent Garden (1980 to 1981), or remodelled existing structures, such as Farrell’s TV-am studios in Camden (1981 to 1983).

 Post-Modernism mostly fell out of favour in the early 1990s, experiencing a brief revival in the work of architects and designers like FAT and later Adam Nathaniel Furman, Camille Walala and Studio Weave.

-Here are 5 excellent examples of Post-Modern architecture:
+Here are five excellent examples of Post-Modern architecture:

 1. No. 1 Poultry, London